Yma Sumac: The most memorable songs and performances by the iconic "Inka Princess"

 SINGING IN THE SOVIET UNION

-In the 1960s, during the time of the Soviet Union, the Peruvian diva Yma Sumac was invited by Nikita Khrushchev, the General Secretary of the Communist Party, who was a devoted admirer of hers.
-Khrushchev was so taken with her that he paid her half a year's fee in foreign currency, an unusual and noteworthy gesture for that time, making it a rare exception to the norm.
+It was the 1960s, and in what was once called the Soviet Union (USSR), the Peruvian diva was invited by the General Secretary of the Communist Party, Nikita Khrushchev, who was such a loyal admirer that he paid her half a year's fees in foreign currency, a rare occurrence at that time, probably an exception to the rule.

-As a result, Yma Sumac delivered impressive live performances that were captured on television, including her mesmerizing rendition of the now-classic "Chuncho" at the Moscow Conservatory.
+Thus, Yma Sumac left impressive live performances that could be recorded on television, such as the magical rendition of her now classic "Chuncho" at the Moscow Conservatory.

 MARILYN MONROE

-In the 1950s, Yma Sumac enjoyed a remarkable reputation and career, often wearing outfits designed by the top Hollywood couturiers of the era.
-These designers were also responsible for the luxurious wardrobes of Marilyn Monroe, the famous American actress.
+In the 1950s, Yma Sumac enjoyed an overwhelming reputation and career, which is why she wore clothes designed by exclusive Hollywood designers of the time.
+They were also in charge of the luxurious outfits of Marilyn Monroe, the famous American actress.

-Sumac not only shared fashion designers with the iconic model but also a photographer: Tom Kelley, who was responsible for the covers of the albums "Voice of the Xtabay," "Legend of the Sun Virgin," and "Inca Taqui."
+Sumac not only shared designers with the remembered model, but also a photographer: Tom Kelley, who would be in charge of the covers of the albums “Voice of Xtabay”, “Legend of the sun virgin” and “Inca taqui”.

-Yma Sumac was the first Latin singer to take on a role on the legendary Broadway stage, with her performance in "Flahooley" in 1951.
+Yma Sumac was the first Latin singer to play a role on the legendary Broadway show "Flahooley" in 1951.

-In 1955, "Secret of the Incas" premiered in Lima, featuring the Peruvian diva alongside the legendary actor Charlton Heston.
-The film was shot both in Cusco and at Paramount Studios.
-In 1956, she earned a place in the Guinness Book of Records for having the highest vocal range in the world.
+In 1955, "Secret of the Incas" premiered in Lima, a film in which the Peruvian diva starred alongside legendary actor Charlton Heston.
+This feature film was shot in Cusco and at Paramount Studios.
+In 1956, she entered the Guinness Book of World Records for having the widest vocal range in the world.

-Historian Carmen McEvoy attributes Yma Sumac's success not only to her own talent but also to her partner and manager, Moisés Vivanco, an Ayacucho composer.
-Vivanco's innovative idea of creating shows full of fantasy and mysticism, evoking the grandeur of the Inka Empire, played a significant role in Sumac’s success.
-This is why she was also known as "the last Inka princess."
+For historian Carmen McEvoy, Yma Sumac's success was also due to her partner and manager, from Ayacucho composer Moisés Vivanco, who had the brilliant idea of providing shows full of fantasy and mysticism, which recalled the greatness of the Inca Empire.
+For this reason, Sumac was also known as "the last Inca princess."

-Yma Sumac is undoubtedly one of the most unique and memorable voices of the 20th century.
-Her talent for blending traditional Andean music with contemporary rhythms, coupled with her astonishing vocal range, established her as a legendary and influential figure.
+Yma Sumac is, without a doubt, one of the most unique and memorable voices of the 20th century.
+Her ability to fuse traditional Andean music with contemporary rhythms and her astonishing vocal range have made her a cult figure.

-Her songs continue to testify to her enduring legacy, bridging Peruvian tradition with modernity.
-Her influence remains evident in music and popular culture, proving that, despite the passage of time, Yma Sumac's voice remains timeless.
+Her songs continue to bear witness to her legacy, uniting Peruvian tradition with modernity.
+Her influence remains palpable in music and popular culture, proving that, even as the years pass, Yma Sumac's voice is eternal.